When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The most famous multiplayer first-person shooter video game was developed by Valve.
 Also known as Half-Life: Counter-Strike.

-It was initially developed and released as a Half-Life modification and was still in the Beta version.
+It was initially developed and released as a Half-Life modification, and it is still in beta.
 The first full release of the mod was published in November 2000.

 The game revolves around teams of bad guys battling to perpetrate an act of terror (bombing, hostage-taking, assassination) while counter-terrorists try to prevent it (hostage rescue).